If you hear many bells in a bell tower, and you’re not in England, you probably are listening to a carillon or carillon recording.

 I loved the experience of playing music for the whole campus.
 The weekly 6pm recitals often gave me a birds-eye view of Bay Area sunsets before or after my recital.
 There are many technical challenges with the carillon keyboard: it is hard to truly practice without fumbling a bit on the real instrument.
 (With time, one learns how to “estimate” the differences between a practice keyboard and the real one.)
 It also produces a unique and strange sound; especially unfamiliar to my classically-trained ears.
 I was introduced to Ronald Barnes’ music (Jeff knew Ron very well) and appreciated his clever arrangements of Euroclassical melodies to sound pleasant on an instrument with an odd overtone series.
 Some music for carillon use other scales entirely; I especially liked Gary White’s Etude.

-I am especially grateful for the thriving student community at UC Berkeley.
+I am grateful for the thriving student community at UC Berkeley.
 Although most of us had individual lessons, we could come together in the practice area on the 1st floor of Sather Tower.
 Each semester, we taught a self-designed class to other students about playing the carillon.
 We swapped playing tips and arrangements and even traveled to some carillon conferences together.
 I made friends that will last a lifetime.

 I got to make some neat projects related to carillon.